Breed profile: Beagle

 Breed origins

-Beagles were originally bred for hunting and tracking by the ancient Greeks.
+Beagles can be traced back to Ancient Greece, bred for hunting and tracking.
 However, the modern beagle breed was developed in the UK and is the result of various breeds, including the North Country beagle and the Talbot hound.
 Beagle-type dogs have existed in Europe for more than 2,000 years.
 They make wonderful household pets as well as excellent sniffer dogs.

 Beagle coats, colours and size